Tyler-Fanuele/ToDo/README.md

 ## Exceptions

 ### How to make a exception file

+By default the program will look for an exception file called '.exceptions'.
+If this is not found the program will either run without exceptions or use the user defined exceptions file with 'e'.

 1. To make a exception file create a file with a name of your choosing, ex.txt for example Then figure out the full paths of the files or directories you want to exclude.
 ToDo include `-l` and `-L` to